gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 besides hewing through heads and shoulders, and thus rejoined his friends on the plain unhurt, though he brought away three Irish spears stuck in his horse, and two in his shield.

-## Chapter III: The slaughter of the men of Dublin at Ossory.
+## Chapter III: The slaughter of the men of Dublin at Ossory

 After these events, the troops being flushed with success both by sea and land, Raymond crossed the sea and returned to Wales in consequence of tidings he received of the death of his noble father, William